 Dr. Baijayanti Roy (University of Frankfurt/Main) is a research scholar interested in the histories of Nazi Germany, colonial and post-colonial India as well as anti-colonial and trans-imperial networks in Asia and Europe.

 Zoé Samudzi is a postdoctoral researcher with the ACTIONS Program at the University of California, San Francisco and a research associate with the Centre for the Study of Race, Gender and Class at the University of Johannesburg.
 As a sociologist, her research engages Southern African imperiality and the Ovaherero and Nama genocide.

 Nils Schliehe, PhD candidate at the University of Hamburg, works on African and Portuguese History.
 He is interested in decolonization, transimperial cooperation, war and conflict studies and the global dimensons of the Cold War.

 Carolyn Taratko is a postdoctoral researcher at the University of Erfurt.
 She works on the history of science and empire in nineteenth and twentieth-century Europe and is currently completing a book on the history of food security in modern Germany and its colonial spaces.

 Florian Wagner is assistant professor at the University of Erfurt.
-He is the author of Colonial Internationalism and the Govermentality of Empire (forthcoming 2021, CUP) and specializes in the history of the International Colonial Institute and the concept of „Repatriation“
+He is the author of Colonial Internationalism and the Govermentality of Empire, 1893-1980 (CUP, 2022) and specializes in the history of the International Colonial Institute and the concept of „Repatriation“

 Andreas Weiß (Helmut Schmitdt University, Hamburg) is a historian of modern European history, interested in the history of European Integration, international organizations and (trans)imperial connections and relations of the 19th and 20th century.